 InterServer’s lowest score was for performance.
 While its uptime, FCP, and LCP speeds were fine, the stress test result reinforced our criticism of InterServer’s vague “unlimited everything” promises.

 With that said, it’s still a great host.
 The stress test failure is merely a reflection of the limits of InterServer’s regular shared hosting.
-If you have a high-traffic website and choose a different hosting type that can handle the load (e.g., VPS), you’ll be fine.
+If you have a high-traffic website and choose a different hosting type that can handle the load (e.g., VPS or dedicated), you’ll be fine.
 For the remaining scores, InterServer received high scores in features and security, and decent scores in prices, support, and reputation.

 InterServer earned a high star rating of 4.6 due to its competitive pricing, extensive hosting features, and comprehensive security measures.